Frequently Asked Questions

 How should I fertilize orchids?

-Use a balanced orchid fertilizer at ¼–½ label strength every 1–2 weeks during active growth.
-Reduce or pause feeding in cool periods or dormancy.
+Use a balanced orchid fertilizer at ¼–½ strength every 1–2 weeks during active growth.

 Which potting media work best?

-Choose airy, fast-draining media: coconut husk chips, charcoal, fir bark, or sphagnum moss.
-Match the media to the species’ moisture needs and your environment.
+Use airy, fast-draining media such as coconut husk chips, charcoal, fir bark, or sphagnum moss.

 When should I repot?